Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Introduction

 This article consists of five sections.
 Section~\ref{sec:sec2} provides the estimates of the monopole densities, lengths of the monopole loops, and average absolute values of the Polyakov loops.

-Section~\ref{sec:sec3} investigates the impacts of the external magnetic fields on the spectra of the overlap Dirac operator at the low and finite temperatures.
-We compare these spectra with the GRMT predictions and also illustrate how the external magnetic fields affect the topological charges along with the number of instantons and anti-instantons.
+Section~\ref{sec:sec3} investigates the impacts of external magnetic fields on the spectra of the overlap Dirac operator at low and high temperatures.
+We compare these spectra with the GRMT predictions and also illustrate how external magnetic fields affect the topological charges along with the number of instantons and anti-instantons.
 We then demonstrate the smearing effects on the monopoles and spectra of the overlap Dirac operator.

-In section~\ref{sec:sec4}, we evaluate the PCAC relation, decay constant, and chiral condensate using the eigenvalues and eigenvectors at the low temperature.
-Finally, we estimate the square masses of the eta-prime meson through two different methods and demonstrate their sensitivity to the external magnetic fields.
+In section~\ref{sec:sec4}, we evaluate the PCAC relation, decay constant, and chiral condensate using the eigenvalues and eigenvectors at low temperature.
+Finally, we estimate the square masses of the eta-prime meson through two different methods and demonstrate their sensitivity to external magnetic fields.

 In section~\ref{sec:sec5}, we provide a summary and conclusion.